koszeggy/KGySoft.CoreLibraries/README.md

 ```

 ## License
-KGy SOFT Core Libraries is under the [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode) license (see a short summary [here](https://creativecommons.org/licenses/by-nd/4.0)).
+KGy SOFT Core Libraries are under the [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode) license (see a short summary [here](https://creativecommons.org/licenses/by-nd/4.0)).
 It allows you to copy and redistribute the material in any medium or format for any purpose, even commercially.
 The only thing is not allowed is to distribute a modified material as yours.

 ---